 The purpose of this student chapter is to: 1.
 Increase the number of underrepresented students in the fields of science, technology, engineering, and mathematics (STEM) at the University of Notre Dame.
 2. Promote the advancement of underrepresented STEM students in employment and education.
 3. Improve the retention of underrepresented students enrolled in STEM majors.
 4. Provide a forum for the exchange of information pertinent to underrepresented STEM students enrolled at the University of Notre Dame.
 5. Develop a working network with local schools to encourage pre-college, underrepresented students to enter the STEM fields.
 6. Promote professional advancement for underrepresented STEM students by fostering cooperation among industry, government, academic, and professional leaders to improve educational and employment opportunities.
 7. Provide counseling and financial assistance to underrepresented students in STEM.
-For more information, please contact us at shpe@nd.edu
+For more information, please contact us at students.com.
+Provide counseling and financial assistance to underrepresented students in STEM.
+For more information, please contact us at students.com.